Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 The examples here assume that you have properly configured the tools to use LUMI-O, otherwise they will usually default to using amazon aws s3.
-This is also the case for most other programs so if you wish to use LUMI-O with other software, you usually have to find some configuration option to set a non-default host name.
+This is also the case for most other programs so if you wish to use LUMI-O with other software, you usually have to find some configuration option or environment variable to set a non-default host name.
 The correct hostname to use for LUMI-O is `https://lumidata.eu`

 LUMI-O is an S3 compatible storage solutions.
 However, this does not mean